creamy-seas/training-pinject/README.md

 - A basic project structure
 - Dependency injection of both **custom-classes**, **custom-config-files** and **3rd party libraries**
 - Realisation of a logger and decorator
+- Please see [**Confluence page on pinject**](https://dreamsai.atlassian.net/wiki/spaces/CD/pages/51806219/Pinject) for a diagram and thorough explanation of how it works

 ## Running: ##